OpenDataScotland/jkan/_datasets/glasgow+city+council-broadband+coverage.md

 category:
 - Food and Environment
 date_created: ''
-date_updated: '2021-09-14'
+date_updated: ''
+license: No licence
+maintainer: Glasgow City Council
-license: Coverage data from mobile and fixed telecoms operators, as of May 2019, including coverage by type and extent.
+notes: <p>Coverage data from mobile and fixed telecoms operators, as of May 2019, including coverage by type and extent.
 Limited data available for Glasgow such asdata zone.
-  Sourced from Ofcom and provided via the Open Government License.
+Sourced from Ofcom and provided via the Open Government License.</p>
-maintainer: Glasgow City Council
-notes: <p>DCAT feed</p>
 organization: Glasgow City Council
 original_dataset_link: https://open-data-design-glasgowgis.hub.arcgis.com/maps/GlasgowGIS::broadband-coverage
 records: null